Cox baseball, Princess Anne and Jamestown soccer win state championships

-(WAVY) – Eleven teams from Hampton Roads played in state championship games on Saturday in baseball, softball and soccer.
+PORTSMOUTH, Va.
+(WAVY) – Eleven teams from Hampton Roads played in state championship games on Saturday, in baseball, softball and soccer.

 Of the eleven, three area teams won state titles.